kaanathas/final-module/README.md

 # Dynamodb lock

-BY default this module create a table.if you want to use specify customs table in the enviroment using the LOCK_TABLE variable.
+BY default this module create a table.if you want to use specify customs table create the enviroment variable   *LOCK_TABLE .
 In the customs table only have the primary key which is LockName and  enable the Time to live attribute on ttl [refer this link](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/time-to-live-ttl-how-to.html)